djeada/Numerical-Methods/notes/3_differentiation/forward_difference.md

 This formula is derived from the fundamental definition of the derivative, which represents the instantaneous rate of change of a function at a specific point.
 In the context of finite differences, the forward difference method estimates this rate by calculating the difference in function values between the point $x + h$ and the point $x$, then dividing by the step size $h$.
 Geometrically, this approximation corresponds to the slope of the secant line that connects the points $(x, f(x))$ and $(x + h, f(x + h))$.
 By focusing on the interval leading forward from $x$, the forward difference method provides an estimate of the derivative based solely on future information, making it suitable for applications where data progresses in a forward direction.

 The simplicity of the forward difference formula allows for easy implementation in computational algorithms.
-However, it is important to recognize that this method introduces an approximation error, which is influenced by the choice of the step size $h$.
+On the flip side this method introduces an approximation error, which is influenced by the choice of the step size $h$.
 Selecting an appropriate $h$ is crucial to balancing accuracy and numerical stability in derivative approximations.

 ### Example